 Still other plastics go unrecognized because they are hidden in the finished product; for example, the myriad uses of plastics for electrical insulation in refrigerators.
 This use of plastics has resulted in more food-storage capacity without an increase in the outside dimensions of the refrigerator.
 Plastic parts and coatings on some appliances increase their lifespan by 40 percent as a result of their durability and resistance to corrosion.

 In the 21st century, recycling has become an important part of plastic's life cycle.
 Most manufacturers use recycled materials in their manufacturing process.
 According to SPI, recycled plastics are also used to produce new products like lumber for outdoor decking, carpeting, fleece jackets, and T-shirts.
-The SPI says that for every ton of plastic bottles recycled, 3.8 barrels of oil are saved.
+The SPI says that 92 percent of the U.S. population has access to plastic bottle recycling.